-The public transport system has been named the second best among European cities, and gives you easy access around the metropolitan area.
-Helsinki is regularly listed as one of the most liveable cities in the world.
+The public transport system has been named the second-best among European cities and gives you easy access around the metropolitan area.
+Helsinki is regularly highly ranked in the lists of the most liveable cities in the world.

 With several higher education institutions and 70 000 university students representing more than 10% of the city’s population, student needs and services are taken seriously.
 Your social calendar fills up with ease.